apollographql/rover/docs/source/supergraphs.md

 ### Configuration

-The **supergraph configuration file**, often referred to as `supergraph.yaml`, contains [subgraph](https://www.apollographql.com/docs/federation/subgraphs) definitions declared via YAML.
-A supergraph with two subgraphs, `films` and `people` are show in this example:
+The **supergraph configuration file** (often referred to as `supergraph.yaml`) includes configuration options for each of your [subgraphs](https://www.apollographql.com/docs/federation/subgraphs).
+The following example file configures a supergraph with two subgraphs, `films` and `people`:

 ```yaml
 subgraphs: